favrecr/resources/faqs-migration.md

 Most operating systems provide tools that you can use to understand the utilization of your system, for example, vmstat and iostat on Linux or Windows System Performance Monitor.
 Performance monitoring and tuning is something that you might invest significant time and effort in.

-For more information, contact the Client Success team [Live chat](https://www.ibm.com/cloud/data-centers/?focusArea=WCP%20-%20Pooled%20CSM&contactmodule){: external}.
+For more information, contact the [Client Success team](https://www.ibm.com/cloud/data-centers/?focusArea=WCP%20-%20Pooled%20CSM&contactmodule){: external}.

 ## How do I compare old and new processors?